AnthonyEdwardStark3000/ObsidianNotes/Practice mocks.md

 - **Inversion of Control (IoC)**: This principle means that the flow of control is inverted.
 Instead of a class controlling its own dependencies, an external container (like the built-in DI container in .NET) provides the necessary objects.

 - DI in .NET helps in building **testable**, **maintainable**, and **flexible applications**.
 It allows you to easily swap out implementations (e.g., for testing) without modifying the dependent class.
+### ❓Q8.

+**In Angular, what are Observables and how do they differ from Promises?**
+Both **Observables** and **Promises** deal with **asynchronous operations**, but there are some key differences:

+1. **Promises**:

+    - A **Promise** represents a single value that will be resolved in the future.
+It either resolves with a value or rejects with an error, and you can only handle it once.

+    - Promises are **eager** — they start executing as soon as they are created, and you can only use `.then()` or `.catch()` to handle their results.

+2. **Observables**:

+    - **Observables** are more powerful because they allow **multiple asynchronous events** over time (not just one like Promises).
+They can emit multiple values (or none), and you can listen for updates continuously.

+    - They are **lazy** — they don't start executing until you subscribe to them.

+    - Observables are often used in Angular for handling things like HTTP requests, event listeners, etc. You can use `.subscribe()` to get the emitted values.
+    **Observables** are commonly used for **data sharing** between components, especially in Angular.
+For example, a parent component can emit data to a child component through an **Observable**, and the child can subscribe to that data.
+    "In Angular, **Observables** and **Promises** both handle asynchronous operations, but they differ in important ways.
+A **Promise** is used for a single asynchronous value that resolves once, whereas an **Observable** can emit multiple values over time.
+Promises are **eager** — they execute immediately when created, and you handle them with `.then()` or `.catch()`.
+On the other hand, Observables are **lazy** — they don’t start executing until you **subscribe** to them, and they allow you to receive multiple values over time.
+This makes Observables useful for handling things like HTTP responses, events, or data sharing between components in Angular."
+    - **Observables** are part of the **ReactiveX (RxJS)** library, which is a set of tools for working with asynchronous data streams.

+- **Use cases for Observables in Angular** include:

+    - **HTTP requests**: Angular’s HTTP client returns an Observable, which you can subscribe to.

+    - **Event handling**: Like mouse clicks or keyboard events.

+    - **Component communication**: Sharing data between parent and child components using Observables allows for more flexible and dynamic data flows.
+### ❓Q9.

+**Can you explain the SOLID principles?
+Please pick any two principles and describe them with examples.**
+The **SOLID** principles are five key design guidelines in object-oriented programming that help make code more maintainable, extensible, and robust.
+The acronym stands for:

+1. **S**ingle Responsibility Principle

+2. **O**pen/Closed Principle

+3. **L**iskov Substitution Principle

+4. **I**nterface Segregation Principle

+5. **D**ependency Inversion Principle